 The veterans of each Cantrev usually form mercenary companies and sell their services to the highest bidder (even to norl kingdoms warring among themselves) in return for most of the profit to be paid in goods to their home Cantrev.

 The goods from these companies provide more food and tools and weapons to the clans and families to help them thrive on the otherwise hostile island of Moray.

 The Isle of Moray is ruled by a monarchy.
-The current ruler is King Dynnegall of the Caracal dynasty.
+The current ruler is King Dynnegahl of the Caracas Dynasty.
 The King is the sole ruler of Moray and he claims duty over all lands on the island.
 It is the King’s responsibility to preserve and protect these lands and anyone who inhabits them.

 In practice the King relinquishes this duty to individual clans and families in return for paying the King’s Head; a tax paid for every square mile claimed plus one for every inhabitant dwelling on that land, the tax is equal to the weight of the king’s head due every year and paid in whatever commodity the payer chooses (meat, fish, ale, iron, etc).
 The king does of course accept the monetary value of the chosen commodity as well but only the clans can afford to pay the King’s Head in coin.

 The King has no castle or palace; Caer Moray was burned for the last time in 659 DR and has not been rebuilt since, instead the kings of Moray choose to roam their nation from cantrev to cantrev, staying at inns or with clan chieftains.
 By living among the people they rule, the kings of Moray are able to collect the King’s Head in person (reducing corruptions), show the people that the King lives with the people and not above them, and more importantly allows the King to regularly reinforce the relationship between king and clan that is integral to the functioning of Moray’s society.